mspano-web/minidev-logistics-ms-customers/README.md

 ___

 This initiative contains the code of a mini BackEnd software development.
-In particular, this project contains the module called api-gateway.
+In particular, this project contains the module called ms-customers.
 It is completely free and shared as a contribution to the community.
 It will focus on distributed processing, by applying the microservices approach.
 It is supported by videos that will be published on the YouTube channel: [Developer Web MS](https://www.youtube.com/playlist?list=PLWnRJL1SdIio8TshcHJrJ6_3btfZDuz4O).